intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

 .. image:: images/AVC_LD_Quality_SCurve.png

-**Caption:** These charts use the same approach but illustrates the consistent average bitrate savings of the Intel encoders.
+**Caption:** Using the aforementioned methodology for bitrate savings assessment, the above charts show bitrate savings for individual test sequences with respect to the reference.
+Bitrate savings S-curves for Quality and Balanced low delay modes are shown for the the Intel® Data Center GPU Flex Series encoders across different content.

 Recommended coding options (High-quality and Performance)
 ---------------------------------------------------------

-Bwlow we will provide command line recommendations for ffmpeg transcoding in Random Access and Low Delay modes.
+Below we will provide command line recommendations for ffmpeg transcoding in Random Access and Low Delay modes.

-For more details on ffmpeg-qsv supported features, see `ffmpeg-qsv capabilites <../../features/ffmpeg#readme>`_.
+For more details on ffmpeg-qsv supported features, see `ffmpeg-qsv capabilities <../../features/ffmpeg#readme>`_.

 For more information on how to engage with Intel GPU encoding, decoding and transcoding as well as deal with multiple GPUs, please refer to